How to Avoid the 7 Biggest Classification Mistakes for Exempt Employees

 - Weekly salary of $684 per week, or an annual salary of $35,568 per year

-California's salary requirement for exempt workers is at least twice the state's minimum wage, which is $14.00 per hour for employers with 25 or fewer workers and $15.00 per hour for employers with 26 or more workers.
+California's salary requirement for exempt workers is at least twice the state's minimum wage.
+What is the minimum wage in California?
+For employers with 25 or fewer workers, the minimum wage in California is $15.50 per hour.
+The rate stays the same for employers with 26 or more employees at $15.50 per hour.

 What are the Most Common or Costly Mistakes for the Classification of Exempt Employees?